nitesh4146/Self-Driving-Cars/P3-Behavior-Cloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

 The model I used was a slightly modified version of Nvidia model mentioned in class.
 The data was normalized, cropped before feeding to the network.
-The model consists of various convolution, pooling and fully-connected layers.
+The model consists of various convolution, dropout, pooling and fully-connected layers.
 For loss, mean-squared error is used along with Adam optimizer.
 The detailed layered model is shown later here.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
-However, my model performs better without the dropout layers.
+The model contains one dropout layers in order to reduce overfitting.

 I recorded the data several times, and tested it using the same model architecture.
 The model performed well in all recordings and the vehicle stayed on track in the simulator.